LivelyDismay/Learn-To-Mod/lessons/Creating COBJs.md

 # Constructible Object Records

+---

+Check out my [One Minute Modding](https://youtube.com/shorts/smZJH4wLwrU?feature=share) video on simple ESL flagging, and another on [Compacting for ESL](https://youtube.com/shorts/OctSl-glTzw?feature=share), or read on if you prefer text format.

+---

 "Lively, you talk about COBJs constantly and that's all well and good, but there's just one problem: *I don't know what the hell a COBJ is.*"

 I got you, fam.